awilli1186/wee-website/source/content/v3/generator/features.md

 ---
 name: Features
+heading: The site generator is feature-rich and includes the following
 ---

-The site generator is feature rich and includes the following components:

 * Multiple template support
 * Content aggregation through source globbing